 Community Healthcare Plan

 CHPs are not well known, however, church and fellowship organizations have offered CHP plans to their members for years.
-Now, a CHP plan is available to your company and employees.
+Now, CHP plans are available to your company and employees in a business environment.

 Here are some of the benefits and comparisons: